Dyplex/Python-Snek-Game/README.md

 # Python Snek Game
-Made for college.
-Everything in here is held together by duct tape
+Made for a college project!
+Everything in here is held together by duct tape and tears!
+Sorry in advance for the messy code !

 # TO DO LIST
 Finished and unfinished things I wanted the game to have!